denise-jyy/ID_S10243946_DeniseTan_Assg1/README.md

 ## Features of this website

--On the landing page, I used a lottie files animation
+-On the landing page, I used a lottie files animation.

 -The homepage includes an about text and picture, small preview sections of the shop page and booking page.

 -Navigation menu bar with buttons leading to different pages of the website like "Home", "Book an Appointment", "Shop", "FAQS".

+-When hovering over navigation bar buttons, there wil be an animation.

 -When reduced to a smaller screen size, there will be a hamburger menu storing the navbar buttons.

 -E-commerce page includes, pictures of products, product description and prices.

 -Booking page which takes in customer's information like name, contact number and date/time.
-When user clicks the "book" button, an alert message will appear to indicate booking confirmation
+When user clicks the "book" button, an alert message will appear to indicate booking confirmation.

 -Reviews and tesimonials, includes pictures, ratings and comments.

 -Contact section, includes company number, email, address and an interactive map.
 In this section customers can also write any enquires they have for the company.
 When question is submitted, a alert message will appear.
 There is also a button which will lead customers to the FAQs page.

--Shop preview on homepage includes a multi-item slider carousel.
+-Shop preview on homepage includes a multi-item slider carousel with arrow buttons below.
 When hovering over the items, I added an overlay button which says "Add to cart".

+-When hovering over buttons on the website it will have a darker outline.

 -This website is also responsive, so it will work on both desktop and mobile.